 Solo Vaporizer Review Summary

 Overall, even today, the Arizer Solo is still one of the best portable vaporizers to use at home with the “option” to take it on the go.
-If you are interested in buying the Solo, click here for the authorized dealer I buy my vapes from.

 I recommend checking out my favorite portable vaporizers if you don’t think the Solo will fit your needs.
 Thanks for checking out my review, and if you have any questions about the Solo or any other portable, feel free to leave a comment below.